- Buffalo Herb

 The leaves and seeds of this widely used food crop are thought to have diuretic properties, to be effective against diabetes, thyroid gland malfunction, arthritis, high cholesterol, and peptic ulcers (1), and to promote menstruation and lactation (2).
-Alfalfa is also a popular treatment for asthma and hay fever (2).
-It is claimed to be a source of vitamins A, C, E, and K and of the minerals, calcium, potassium, phosphorus, and iron (3).
-In vitro studies indicate that alfalfa sprout extracts exhibit neuroprotective (15) and estrogenic activities (9) (16).
-And alfalfa was found to lower cholesterol levels in humans in small uncontrolled trials (4) (5).
+Alfalfa is a popular treatment for asthma and hay fever (2).
+It is also claimed to be a source of vitamins A, C, E, and K and of the minerals, calcium, potassium, phosphorus, and iron (3).
+Alfalfa sprout extracts showed neuroprotective (15) (20) and estrogenic activities (9) (16) in preclinical studies.
+It was found to lower cholesterol levels in small uncontrolled trials (4) (5).

-L-canavanine, a toxic amino acid present in alfalfa seeds was shown to affect T cells (7).
-Whether high enough concentrations of this substance are obtained through supplementation is uncertain (8).
+L-canavanine, a toxic amino acid present in alfalfa seeds, was shown to affect T cells (7).
+Whether high enough concentrations of this substance are obtained through supplementation is not clear (8).
 In another study, rats that were fed alfalfa were more susceptible to colon cancer, although such effects have not been observed in humans (18).
 Ingestion of contaminated alfalfa sprouts and seeds resulted in fatalities (10) and salmonellosis (12).
 Listeriosis has also been reported following consumption of contaminated alfalfa tablets (19).
-Because alfalfa sprouts have estrogenic effects, patients with estrogen-sensitive cancers should avoid alfalfa supplementation.

 Saponins contained in alfalfa act on the cardiovascular, nervous, and digestive systems (1).
 The hypocholesterolemic and hemolytic activity of the leaves and sprouts of alfalfa are attributed to a steroidal saponin fraction which, along with fiber contained within the plant, binds to cholesterol in vitro.
 Alkaloids such as stachydrine and l-homo-stachydrine found in the seed are thought responsible for alfalfa’s ability to promote menstrual discharge and for its lactogenic activity (2).
 Biochanin-A, an isoflavonoid constituent, blocks NF-κB activation by preventing phosphorylation and degradation of IκBα, leading to decreased expression of inducible nitric oxide synthase, thus preventing proliferation and inflammation (17).